UofSSpaceTeam/roveberrypy/docs/source/tutorial.rst

 If you aren't familiar with named tuples in python, take a look at the documentation on `Python NamedTuples`_ for examples on how to use them.

-Create two new minmal RoverProcesses, one called Generator and the other called Printer or something like that.
+Create two new minimal RoverProcesses, one called Generator and the other called Printer or something like that.
 Enable them and make sure they run.